zerobbreak/Job-Market-Agent/VERCEL_FIX.md

 Your Vercel deployment is showing a 404 because the project settings need to be configured correctly.
 Here's how to fix it:

+### ⚠️ IMPORTANT: During Initial Setup

+If you're importing the project for the first time, you'll see a configuration page.
+Make sure to:

+1. **Change Framework Preset**
+   - Currently shows: `Flask` ❌
+   - Change to: `Vite` or `Other` ✅

+2. **Change Root Directory**
+   - Currently shows: `./` ❌
+   - Click "Edit" and change to: `frontend` ✅
+   - This tells Vercel to deploy from the `frontend` folder

 ### Step 1: Update Vercel Project Settings

 1. **Go to Vercel Dashboard**